CSE321-Fall2021/cse321-portfolio-MSNelyubov/Project 1/CSE321_project1_mnelyubo_readme.md

 - button1PushDownBehavior:
-    - This function enables the next call to button1OpenBehavior to switch the state of the system between oscillating and resting.
+    - This function enables the next call to button1OpenBehavior to switch the state of the LED behavior between oscillating and resting.
     - Inputs:
         - None
     - Outputs: